worldbank/CityScan/README.md

 ## 01_population

 Go to find the population datasets from WorldPop (https://www.worldpop.org/project/categories?id=3).
 Click on the Individual countries 2000-2020 link and find the country and year you are interested in.
 The dataset page has a preview of the data and a summary.
-Not that the summary states the mapping approach.
+Note that the summary states the mapping approach.
 We are interested in the mapping approach that uses Random Forest-based dasymetric redistribution.
 You can then download the dataset and save the .tif inside city_scan folder, within the 01_population folder.

 ## 02_urban_change